-Level 1 Centers will determine, record, and maintain data for several Key Performance Indicators (KPI).
+Level 2 Centers will determine, record, and maintain data for several Key Performance Indicators (KPI).
 The goal of KPI in this context is to support the health of the entire program - with the goal of delivering safe ECLS care to all patients.
 Specific KPI are listed for credentialing (both ECLS cannulation and management) and program assessment in the section on KPI and Appendix 2.

-Level 1 centers will have robust data reporting and analysis systems.
+Level 2 Centers will have robust data reporting and analysis systems.
 KPI will be reviewed on a regular cadence, typically no less than quarterly.
 Some KPI may be assessed on a weekly or monthly basis.
 Data reviews may be part of other quality meetings and/or shared with the team as part of written reports.

-Data monitoring can be done in internal data visualization programs or through ELSO's Registry Quality Reporting Platform, which delivers up-to-date data in digestible and interactive charts.
+Data monitoring can be done in internal data visualization programs and/or through ELSO's Registry Quality Reporting Platform, which delivers up-to-date data in digestible and interactive charts.
 These charts are available for all ELSO members who contribute data to the ELSO Registry.
+Image 13.
+ELSO Registry Quality Reporting Platform